Pleasant BEM

 <article class="Post">

-<h1 class="Post-h1 Text">Here a <em>formatted title</em></h1>
+<h1 class="Post-h1 _text">Here a <em>formatted title</em></h1>

-<div class="Post-body TextBlock">
+<div class="Post-body Text">

 <p>Some <strong>formatted text</strong>.</p>